veni-vidi-code/WolframAlphaDiscordBot/README.md

 To get started, you must register a Wolfram ID and sign in to the Wolfram|Alpha Developer Portal.
 Upon logging in, go to the My Apps tab to start creating your first app.
 Click the Sign up to get your first AppID button to start the app creation process.
 After a one-time survey about intended usage, the AppID creation dialog will appear.
 Give your application a name and a simple description to register an AppID.
 Take this Appid and replace YOURTOKEN after Wolfram_API_Token in your config file with it. (remember to leave the """)
 5. Your bot is set up now.
 Simply run the script again and talk to it.
 Please remember that you have to restart it after every system shutdown so you might wanna add it to your Autostart

+### As an addition to an already existing bot using the discord.ext.commands extension
+1. Simply import the Script (Ending with Cog), import it via `from WolframAlphaCog import WolframAlpha` (dont forget to change it to your directory).

+2. [Register for a Wolfram Alpha Api Acces.](https://products.wolframalpha.com/api/) Please notice that there is only a limited amount of calls per month for free.
+To get started, you must register a Wolfram ID and sign in to the Wolfram|Alpha Developer Portal.
+Upon logging in, go to the My Apps tab to start creating your first app.
+Click the Sign up to get your first AppID button to start the app creation process.
+After a one-time survey about intended usage, the AppID creation dialog will appear.
+Give your application a name and a simple description to register an AppID.

+3. Add the cog to your bot via `bot.add_cog(WolframAlpha(bot, "YOUR WOLFRAMAPI TOKEN"))`.

+4. It just needs the Intends messages and guilds in order of receiving and sending messages

 ## FAQ